Ernst Middendorp: Kaizer Chiefs

 Middendorp was head coach of Golden Arrows between 21 March 2011 and 30 September 2011.
 Golden Arrows won two out of five matches to finish the 2010–11 season.
 His final match was a 2–1 win against Kaizer Chiefs.

 On 18 January 2012, Middendorp returned to Maritzburg United.
 He resigned as head coach of Maritzburg United on 10 October 2013 before joining Bloemfontein Celtic as head coach on 11 October 2013.
 Celtic finished off the 2013–14 season with nine wins in 24 league matches.
 He left the club on 14 December 2014.
 His final match was a 0–0 draw against Moroka Swallows on the same day.
 He coached the Eastern Province SA Premier League team Chippa United from 5 January to 30 March 2015.
 Middendorp didn't win any matches at Chippa United.

 In the 2015–16 season Ernst led not one but two South African Premier League teams from the relegation position to safety.
 He took Free State Stars from position 16 at the bottom of the league on matchday three to position six within four months, averaging two points a game.
 On 28 December 2015, Ernst returned to Maritzburg United (a club he coached twice before) who were then in position 16 and facing the stark danger of relegating.
 Ernst and his team narrowed the gap until the final nail-biting game of the season when Maritzburg United moved to the safety of position 14.

-Middendorp returned to Kaiser Chiefs on 7 December 2018.
+Middendorp returned to Kaizer Chiefs on 7 December 2018.
 His first match was a 1–0 win against SuperSport United on 12 December 2018.
 Kaizer Chiefs finished the 2018–19 season in ninth place.
 Kaizer Chiefs finished the following season in 2nd place and qualified for the 2020–21 CAF Champions League.
 Then he coached Saint George between 23 October 2020 and 24 November 2020.

 Middendorp returned to Maritzburg United on 26 November 2020. his first match was a 2–1 loss to SuperSport United on 27 November 2020.

-Middendorp has been the mentor of Fadlu Davids, who spent much of his time learning the coaching trade as assistant coach to Middendorp: at Maritzburg, Bloemfontein Celtic and Chippa United.
+He has been the mentor of Fadlu Davids, who spent much of his time learning the coaching trade as assistant coach to Middendorp: at Maritzburg, Bloemfontein Celtic and Chippa United.

-In March 2023, he returned to Germany to manage SV Meppen.
+In March 2023, Middendorp returned to Germany to manage SV Meppen.
+On 16 August 2023, he resigned from this position after being relegated to the Regionalliga Nord and suffering two defeats in the first three games of the 2023–24 season.

+In September 2023, Middendorp was appointed as the head coach of Tanzanian Singida Fountain Gate replacing Hans van der Pluijm.
+He resigned after just two weeks and one game, a 1–0 win over Future in the 2023–24 CAF Confederation Cup qualifying rounds, due to disputes with the club management.

+He was appointed manager of South African premiership club Cape Town Spurs in November 2023.